Tommy Edman Preview, Player Props: Cardinals vs. Phillies

 Tommy Edman At The Plate

-- Edman has driven in a run in 23 games this year (22.5%), including seven games with more than one RBI (6.9%).
-He has also driven home three or more of his team's runs in five contests.
+- In 22.3% of his games this year, Edman has driven in at least one run.
+In seven of those games (6.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.